Are You Handling Your Reptile Too Much?

 Restlessness or frantic movement when picked up

-If these behaviors appear after regular handling sessions, the handling is likely the problem.
+If these behaviors appear after regular handling sessions, then handling could be contributing.

 Species Matters...
 A Lot!

-Some reptiles tolerate handling better than others, but none need it.
+Some reptiles tolerate handling better than others, but no reptile needs handling to be healthy and fulfilled.

 -

-Bearded dragons & blue tongue skinks: Often tolerant, but still benefit from moderation
+Bearded dragons & blue tongue skinks: Often quite tolerant of handling, but remember to always handle in moderation!

 -

-Leopard geckos & crested geckos: Short, infrequent sessions are best
+Leopard geckos & crested geckos: Short, infrequent sessions are best.
+Using hand over hand "treadmill" motions to allow the gecko to set the pace.

 -

-Snakes: Handling should be purposeful, not habitual, and timed carefully to not cause stress before or after meals.
+Snakes: Handling should timed carefully to not cause stress before or after meals.
+Avoid handling 24 hours before and 48-72 hours after feeding.

 -

-Arboreal, reclusive, and nocturnal species: Handling can be especially disruptive
+Arboreal, reclusive, and nocturnal species: Frequent handling can be especially disruptive / distressing.
+Observe your animal's reaction carefully and adjust accordingly.

 Handling a nocturnal gecko frequently during the day or pulling an arboreal snake off of the branch they are anchoring to are both immediately stressful situations to those animals.